 “If I can’t retain that person, I can help them grow into their next opportunity.” – Danielle Ritter, Executive Director of Internal Audit at TriNet

 Finding a mentor — and becoming one yourself

 Mentors help provide different perspectives — roughly 78% of people we polled said they’ve benefited from being mentored.

 Being mentored is a great way to figure out where you want to go in life and who you want to be.
 It’s essential to look for a mentor you respect or admire — ask if they’ve got a couple of minutes to grab some coffee but tailor your requests to the leader and keep it direct.

 “The different mentors in my life have helped lift me up when I doubted myself.” - Alice Chuang, Sr. Director, Client Advisory Services at AuditBoard.

 Evaluate what you want from the mentorship, then match with someone who can provide you with the right guidance.
-And remember to pay it forward and mentor other females within your team.
+And remember to pay it forward and mentor other female members of your team.

 Pushing past the discomfort inherent in certain situations can be difficult.
-Be authentic to yourself, and know that not every situation will be easy -but you will get through it.
+Be authentic to yourself, and know that not every situation will be easy.
 Maintain composure and professionalism — try and be as objective as possible and know that this too, shall pass.
 Use pre-conversation thinking to go through the chess moves of what’s about to happen.
 Understand the nature of the conversation and its objectives, keep calm, and remain professional.
 Keep in mind that everyone is trying to work towards a common goal, and difficult conversations are just a part of this process.